tsamop/MWR_TreeView/README.md

 </ul>

 So this is the most minimal treeview I could generate.
-You really only need the files MWR_Treeview.js and MWR_Treeview.css, the rest of the project is just included as an example to help people understand the AJAX/JSON callbacks.
+You really only need the files <a href="https://github.com/tsamop/MWR_TreeView/blob/master/JSON_TreeView/scripts/MWR_Treeview.js">MWR_Treeview.js</a> and <a href="https://github.com/tsamop/MWR_TreeView/blob/master/JSON_TreeView/styles/MWR_Treeview.css">MWR_Treeview.css</a>, the rest of the project is just included as an example to help people understand the AJAX/JSON callbacks.